-Grapes have a high amount of fiber.
-This is crucial to your parrot’s digestive health and activity levels.
-That’s because fiber is a type of carbohydrate, which is processed and converted into energy.
+Grapes are a good source of fiber.
+This is crucial to your parrot’s digestive health and activity levels because fiber is a type of carbohydrate, which is processed and converted into energy.

 In particular, grapes contain insoluble fibers.
-These will retain water once they have entered the gastrointestinal tract.
+These will retain water once they’ve entered the gastrointestinal tract.
 Here, the insoluble fibers stimulate the stomach and intestines.

-Not only does this contribute to more productive bowel movements.
-It can help your parrot gain more nutrients from its food.
-That will leave your parrot feeling full after meals.
+Not only does this contribute to better bowel movements, but it can help your parrot to glean more nutrients from its food.
+That will leave your parrot feeling full after eating its meals.

 As a mineral, potassium is responsible for bone and hormone development, as well as controlling and regulating heart activity.
 That can increase your parrot’s lifespan and ability to recover from injuries.
 Potassium is useful for: